dfe-analytical-services/explore-education-statistics/README.md

 This data will need to be loaded into SQL Server:

 - Using Docker - copy the `ees-mssql` directory into the project's `data` directory.
+You **must** give all OS users appropriate access to this directory.
+  - In Linux:
+    - The ees-mssql folder needs to be present in an unencrypted folder / partition.
+The `ees-mssql` folder in the uneencrypted location can then be symlinked in to the `data` folder using `ln -s /path/to/unencrypted/ees-mssql /path/to/ees/data/ees-mssql`.
+    - The Docker container user needs ownership fo the ees-mssql folder.
+Run
-You **must** give all OS users appropriate access to this directory i.e. in Linux, run `sudo chown -R 10001 /path/to/ees-mssql` to give the default Docker user (with id 10001) appropriate permissions.
+    `sudo chown -R 10001 /path/to/ees-mssql` to give this Docker user (with id 10001) appropriate permissions.

-  This is necessary to give the Docker container the right permissions to modify the directory contents.
+  - In Windows

-- Using Windows - attach the database using SQL Management Studio.
+    - Attach the database using SQL Management Studio.

 #### Use a bare database